 Let’s talk, though, about simple ways we can all reduce our waste footprint.
 What if we all produced just 5 – 10% less trash?
 That would be a really big deal if everyone made such an effort.

 I’ve read several books and articles about zero waste and listened to podcasts and interviews with zero waste experts.
 I’m not an expert, but I’ve learned enough to know that there are some simple changes we can all make in our daily lives (for not a lot of time, money or effort) that can have a big impact on reducing the trash for which we and our families are responsible.

 First, it’s helpful to think about zero waste beyond just producing less trash.
 Many zero waste experts talk about a hierarchy of the five R’s: Refuse, Reduce, Reuse, Recycle and Rot.
 Starting from the top, each level of elimination is more powerful than the levels below.
 Most of us tend to focus on recycling.
 While this is a really great option, it can take a fair amount of resources to recycle something into a new material we can reuse again.
 It’s better if we refuse it, reduce it or reuse it first.

 Lastly, letting food or other compostable items rot is great for the soil and allows items to rot more efficiently than when they are among trash in landfills.

 As I mentioned above, we aren’t all going to get rid of our trash cans anytime soon.
 But making a few small changes can go a long way.
-I’ve included below 15 Easy Steps Toward Zero Waste You Can Take Today that require minimal time, effort or money.
+I’ve included below 15 Easy Steps Toward Zero Waste You Can Take Today that each

 I encourage you try at least a few, if not all, of the following, in the next few days (or weeks) to see what big impact your little steps can have.